r-cheologist/datapackager/README.md

-Building heavily on the toolkit provided by the excellent [`devtools`](https://cran.r-project.org/web/packages/devtools) package, `datapackageR` aims to aleviate these difficulties and provides a simple toolkit for the management of raw data and deriving objects within the packaging infrastructure, emphasizing cryptographically strong data integrity assurance (using [digest](https://cran.r-project.org/web/packages/digest))and mechanisms for separate distribution of data and analyzing code.
+Building heavily on the toolkit provided by the excellent [`devtools`](https://cran.r-project.org/web/packages/devtools) package, `datapackageR` aims to aleviate these difficulties and provides a simple interface for the management of raw data and deriving objects within the packaging infrastructure, emphasizing cryptographically strong data integrity assurance (using [digest](https://cran.r-project.org/web/packages/digest)) and mechanisms for separate distribution of data and analyzing code.

 ### What is this repository for? ###